qgis/QGIS-Documentation/docs/user_manual/temporal/temporal.rst

 ================
 Temporal control settings are available at different levels:

-* in the `Temporal` tab within the project properties :menuselection:`Project --> Properties`
-* in the properties on the single layer(s)
+* in the :guilabel:`Temporal` tab within the project properties :menuselection:`Project --> Properties` dialog * in the properties on the single layer(s)

-The whole temporal control is activated with the |temporal| icon located in the main toolbar.
+The whole temporal control is activated with the |temporal| icon located in the :guilabel:`Map Navigation` toolbar.
 Once clicked the temporal panel will appear:

 .. _temporal_controller: